osuosl/timesync/source/api.rst

     Throughout this API, any form of dates will use a simplified ISO-8601 format, as `defined by ECMA International.
     <http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.15>`_
+    This format appears as "YYYY-MM-DD", where Y is the year, M is the month (01-12), and DD is the day (01-31).

 --------